Ainsley Maitland-Niles

-Ainsley Cory Maitland-Niles (born 29 August 1997) is an English professional footballer who plays as a defensive midfielder or right-back for club Lyon.
+Ainsley Cory Maitland-Niles (born 29 August 1997) is an English professional footballer who plays as a right-back for club Everton.

-Maitland-Niles spent the 2015–16 season on loan at Ipswich Town from Arsenal, and the second half of the 2020–21 and 2021–22 seasons on loan at West Bromwich Albion and Roma respectively.
-During the 2022–23 season, he was at loan at Southampton, before he joined Lyon after his contract at Arsenal expired.
+Maitland-Niles started his career at Arsenal and made his professional debut in 2014.
+He spent the 2015–16 season on loan at Ipswich Town, and the second half of the 2020–21 and 2021–22 seasons on loan at West Bromwich Albion and Roma respectively.
+During the 2022–23 season, he was on loan at Southampton before joining Lyon after his contract at Arsenal expired.
+Maitland-Niles joined Everton in 2026.
 Internationally, he has represented England from under-17 to senior level.

 Early life

 Maitland-Niles was born in Goodmayes, Greater London, being raised in Ilford, East London and attended Oaks Park High School, Ilford.
 He grew up in a single parent family with his mother, Jule Niles, and his brother, Cordi.
 He is of Jamaican descent.

 Club career

 Arsenal

 Maitland-Niles playing for Arsenal in 2018.

 Early career

 Maitland-Niles is a product of Arsenal's academy having joined the club at the age of six.
 Maitland-Niles made the step up to Arsenal's U21s during the 2013–14 season, having broken into the U18 set up the season before.
 He signed his first professional contract with Arsenal on 24 October 2014.

 On 9 December 2014, Maitland-Niles made his professional debut at the age of 17 years and 102 days in a UEFA Champions League match against Galatasaray, replacing Aaron Ramsey at half time in an eventual 4–1 win for Arsenal.
 In doing so he became the second youngest player to have represented Arsenal in the Champions League, behind Jack Wilshere.
 Four days later, he made his Premier League debut, replacing Alex Oxlade-Chamberlain in added time in a 4–1 win against Newcastle United.